sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

     parent: guides
 ---

-Sensu provides the capability to monitor groups of checks or entities via aggregates.
-In Sensu Go, this is done through the use of labels.
-In this tutorial, we'll walk through configuring both an entity aggregate and a check aggregate.
+Sensu allows you to monitor groups of checks or entities via aggregates.
+In Sensu Go, you construct aggregates using labels.
+This tutorial explains how to configure an entity aggregate and a check aggregate.

-# Entity Aggregate
+## Entity aggregate

-Let's start with configuring an entity.
+To start, configure an entity.

-The first thing we'll need to do is add a label to our agent.
+Add a label to your agent:

 ```yaml
 ---